-"Under" is the world's largest underwater restaurant and is submerged 16 feet in the North Sea.
+"Under" is the world's largest underwater restaurant that sits submerged 16 feet in the North Sea.

 From the outside, it resembles a concrete tube.
 But from the inside, it is Norway's new underwater restaurant — and it is the world's biggest.
 The aptly named restaurant "Under" is a beautiful dining experience that features unique views and a sustainable menu.
 Under seats up to 100 guests, though on a normal evening, they'll seat approximately 40.